 A psychologist studies how we think, feel and behave from a scientific viewpoint and applies this knowledge to help people understand, explain and change their behaviour.

 Where Do Psychologists Work?

 Some psychologists work primarily as researchers and faculty at universities and at governmental and non-governmental organizations.
 Others work primarily as practitioners in hospitals, schools, clinics, correctional facilities, employee assistance programs and private offices.
+Others works as consultants to corporations and various organizations.
 Many psychologists are active in both research and practice.

 What Do Psychologists Do?